Philip Perlman (actor)

 Philip Perlman (August 15, 1919 – April 29, 2015) was a Polish-born American businessman, film and television actor.

 Career

 Perlman became an actor after retiring from a career in the toy business.
-He is known for his recurring role as "Phil" on the American sitcom television series Cheers, on which his daughter, Rhea, starred.
+He played the recurring role of Phil in the NBC sitcomtelevision series Cheers, on which his daughter, Rhea, starred.
 He appeared in 142 episodes.
 He also played the same character in one episode of spin-off series Frasier.

-Perlman also had roles in several films, including Throw Momma from the Train (1987), Out of Sight (1998), and Man on the Moon (1999), in most of which his son-in-law, Danny DeVito, appeared.
+Perlman also had roles in several films, including Throw Momma from the Train (1987), Out of Sight (1998), and Man on the Moon (1999), in most of which his son-in-law, Danny DeVito appeared.

 Personal life and death

 Perlman was born in Poland in 1919.
-He married his wife, Adele (née Miller), in 1947 and they had two daughters, actress Rhea Perlman and script writer Heide Perlman.
+He married Adele (née Miller), in 1947 and they had two daughters, actress Rhea Perlman and script writer Heide Perlman.

 Perlman died on April 29, 2015, in Los Angeles, at the age of 95.
 His widow, Adele, died in 2016.